 - People with type 2 diabetes or insulin resistance.

 - Aging People

 Since skin tags generally don’t pose any health risks, it is acceptable to opt for home remedies or over-the-counter products to treat them yourself.
-However, you may need to visit a dermatologist or doctor for your skin tags.
+In fact, you wouldn’t even need to visit a dermatologist or doctor for your skin tags.